- How do I search for materials?

 First, you will be asked to read and accept Yale’s library user agreement.
 Researchers with a valid Yale NetID can use Yale’s Central Authentication Service (CAS) to register online and create a special collections account.
 All other researchers must provide a valid email address to complete registration.

-For additional information about registering for an special collections account, including forms of identification you must bring for your first visit, see the Using Special Collections at the Yale University Library registration page.
+For additional information about registering for a Yale special collections account, including forms of identification you must bring for your first visit, see the Using Special Collections at the Yale University Library registration page.

 Some of the biggest changes you may notice include:

-- Searching names and subjects, allowing you to see the collections associated with each name and subject across repositories.
+- When searching names and subjects, you can see the collections associated with each name and subject across repositories.

-- Searching series, files, and items in addition to collections.
-Searches may return relevant files from collections you may not have considered otherwise.
+- Searching series, files, and items in addition to collections may return relevant files from collections you may not have considered otherwise.

 - The default search settings return results at the series, file, and item levels as well as the collection level, rather than a list of collections.
 Staff and other users searching for known items may therefore wish to limit their searches to collections by selecting the record type “collection.”

-- Navigating finding aids in multiple “views,” including collection organization context trees, container lists, and a traditional finding aid view.
+- You can navigate finding aids in multiple “views,” including collection organization context trees, container lists, and a traditional finding aid view.
 You can also download a fully formatted PDF of a finding aid.

 Does Archives at Yale include all archival materials at Yale?
 What if I can’t find what I’m looking for?